Call us today! 416-636-6071

-How to Defend Careless Driving Ticket: what is “Careless”?
+How to Fight Careless Driving Ticket: what is “Careless”?

 Police officers often give out careless driving tickets in the event of a car accident.
 It is no wonder: the very fact that the accident happened suggests that one or both drivers did not pay sufficient attention or thought required to avoid it.